Six months ago I decided to apply six easy SEO changes to my blog – and it worked.

 1. Decide on a keyword or keyword phrase for a post.
 For this post, I chose Simple SEO Practices

-2. Use the keyword or keyword phrase in my page title, subtitle, title tag and meta description and at least three or four times in my text.
+2. Use the keyword or keyword phrase in my page title, subtitle, title tag and meta description and at least once or twice in my text.

 4. Use a subtitle marked as Heading 2 (H2), and paragraph headings marked as Heading 3 (H3).